kmore4/CS-550-Operating-System-Tracking-Page-Faults-using-Kernel-Kprobe/README.txt

-To execute part B of kprobe, my code needs to be run twice

-Eg.
+Steps for Execution

+1) Insert a module
 	sudo insmod pf_probe_B1.ko processID=481
-dmesg --(It wont show any output.)

-to see output--
+2) dmesg
+	now you can see output on a console

-1) remove inserted modeule
+3) remove inserted modeule
  	sudo rmmod pf_probe_B1

-2) Again insert b module
-	sudo insmod pf_probe_B1.ko processID=481

-3) dmesg
-	now you can see output on a console

-4) Remove module and make clean
+4) make clean